prabindh/euclid/README.md

 # Euclidaug image augmentation engine (frictionless Deep Learning)

 Euclidaug automates the annotation task, so that developers can focus on gathering insights and improving accuracy, than spending time on manual labelling.
+Combined with AI generated artifical images (like https://generated.photos/), training becomes easy.

 ![alt text](euclidaug/sample_output.png)